 - Freshwater Inventory and Surveillance of Mercury (FISHg) Network is a national aquatic mercury monitoring network that was established in 2008 as part of the Mercury Science Program of the Clean Air Regulatory Agenda (CARA).
 The network encompasses lakes across Canada that are in proximity to point-source mercury emissions, as well as reference lakes in remote regions.

 - Great Lakes Surveillance Program is delivered as part of Canada’s commitment to the Canada–United States Great Lakes Water Quality Agreement.
 Environment Canada maintains water-quality monitoring stations within each of the four Canadian Great Lakes, along with several additional stations within basin watersheds.
-The monitoring stations provide long-term data on regionally representative concentrations of toxic substances, including PAHs, current-use and banned organochlorine pesticides, congener-specific PCBs, mercury, and trace elements.
+The monitoring stations provide long-term data on regionally representative concentrations of toxic substances, including polycyclic aromatic hydrocarbons (PAHs), current-use and banned organochlorine pesticides, congener-specific polychlorinated biphenyls (PCBs), mercury, and trace elements.

 Monitoring results are reported and used in a variety of ways.
 Several major reporting pathways include: